-Due to my decisions to keep fighting on with no regard for my mental health, I lost; my feelings of failure were compounded by the fact that I had recognized my illness too late.
-Perhaps its more accurate to say that I pushed it down and packed my trauma so tight that it finally snapped.
+Due to my decisions to keep fighting on with no regard for my mental health, I lost.
+My feelings of failure were compounded by the fact that I had recognized my illness too late.
+Perhaps it’s more accurate to say that I pushed it down and packed my trauma so tight that it finally snapped.

-Whichever was the case, the mental pain my fire service days had leached into every facet of my life.
+Whichever was the case, the mental pain of my fire service days had leached into every facet of my life.
 This sad reality I faced would include my work life too.

 Like what you are reading?
 Try Path To Mental Healing.